roman-milk/roman-milk.github.io/sarah-and-eric-1.md

  "I love you too, Daddy.

  We went back inside and sat on the sofa.
 She turned on the TV and snuggled up next to me.
 I don't think either one of was listening to the TV.
 We were both lost in thought about what had just happened.
 I would find out what she was thinking in the next couple of days.
 I kept trying to think of myself as single.
 It had a strange ring to it but it was slowly sinking in.
 I knew I wasn't legally divorced but I felt that signing the papers released both of us from our marriage vows.
 I didn't care if Mel got three boyfriends.
-Report_Story #2